neogeno/shango-lightning-wallet/README.md

 #### 5.
 #### Shango is running on Amazon.
 I don't like AWS.
 The Government can force them to shutdown my node.
 Besides, Jeff Bezos is part of the illuminati and the secret world order! :) <grin>

-Firstly, as stated many times before, Shango allows you to connect to your own Raspberry Pi, PC, Linux or Mac LND server that you setup yourself so the AWS node is **optional**.
+Shango allows you to connect to your own Raspberry Pi, PC, Linux or Mac LND server that you setup yourself so the AWS node is **optional**.

 Not everyone can or wants to run their own full Lightning node though.
 So the AWS is the instant lightning-as-a-service option for the rest of us who just want to download an app and get it working right away.

-Secondly,  Shango is not affiliated in any way with AWS.
+Shango is not affiliated in any way with AWS.
 It's just the service chosen in terms of cost and reliability.
 It also happens to be the one I am most familiar with.

 Whilst I don't know about Jeff Bezons' true intentions, AWS have publicly affirmed their support for blockchain technology https://aws.amazon.com/partners/blockchain/ and even launched a product template for it https://aws.amazon.com/blockchain/templates/